Suggested Searches

 A globular cluster is an ancient, spherical collection of old stars that are packed very closely together toward the cluster’s center.
 The stars in the cluster orbit around a mutual center of gravity at this dense core.
 Roughly 150 globular clusters have been discovered in the Milky Way galaxy.

-This image of M72 from Hubble combines observations at visible and infrared wavelengths.
-Capturing huge numbers of stars in the cluster itself, the picture also reveals many galaxies that are much more distant than M72, seen between and around the cluster stars.
+This Hubble image combines observations of M72 at visible and infrared wavelengths.
+Capturing huge numbers of stars in the cluster itself, the picture also reveals many galaxies that are much more distant than M72.
+One relatively bright, face-on spiral galaxy is visible near the lower-left corner of the image.

 For more information about Hubble’s observations of M72, see: